One Leg Stand

 The officer will then instruct the driver to raise one leg about six inches off the ground while holding his or her foot parallel to the surface of the roadway.
 The driver is instructed to look at his or her foot while counting "one thousand one, one thousand two …" until directed to stop.
 The test lasts for 30 seconds.

-While the driver performs the test, the officer watches for four signs of impairment – hopping on one foot, swaying while balancing, using arms to balance, and putting the foot down three or more time during the test.
+While the driver performs the test, the officer watches for four signs of impairment - hopping on one foot, swaying while balancing, using arms to balance, and putting the foot down three or more time during the test.
 If the officer spots two or more of these signs, he or she will assume that the motorist has a blood alcohol content (BAC) of 0.08% or greater, and the motorist will be arrested for drunk driving.
-With two or ore clues, NHTSA has established that this test has a 65% chance of detecting a motorist who has a blood alcohol level of 0.08% or greater.
+With two or more clues, NHTSA has established that this test has a 65% chance of detecting a motorist who has a blood alcohol level of 0.08% or greater.

-Like other field sobriety exercises, the one-leg stand test is a divided-attention test – it requires a driver to concentrate on two separate tasks simultaneously.
+Like other field sobriety exercises, the one-leg stand test is a divided-attention test - it requires the driver to concentrate on two separate tasks simultaneously.
 The prosecutor will argue that any variation between the way the officer explained the test and the way the driver performed the test, no matter how minor, is clear evidence of mental or physical impairment.

 Like many field sobriety tests, the one-leg stand test is inherently flawed, because mere physical impairment alone is viewed as evidence of intoxication.
 To understand why this is important, it's useful to know how alcohol affects the central nervous system.